-A few weeks ago we promised we’d do some more science-y food projects, and now here we are, with a glass of home-brewed kombucha in hand.
+A few weeks ago we promised we’d do some more science-y food projects, and now here we are, with a bottle of homemade kombucha.
 How did we get here?
 It’s really quite simple.

 First, for the uninitiated, kombucha is a fermented tea that tastes fizzy, spicy, and somewhat sweet.
 It’s full of probiotics and offers us a chance to eat a fermented food (which many of us are lacking in our daily diets).
-The key ingredient to kombucha is a weird, slippery, fungus-like thing called a SCOBY, which stands for Symbiotic Culture of Bacteria and Yeast.
+The key ingredient to kombucha is a weird, slippery, fungus-like thing called a SCOBY.
+SCOBY stands for Symbiotic Culture of Bacteria and Yeast.

-We were lucky to get our first SCOBY from our pal Vickie at Culinary Vixen, but if you don’t know someone who’s currently making kombucha, you can order a starter kit online.
+We were lucky to get our first SCOBY from our pal Vickie at Culinary Vixen.
+(If you don’t know someone who’s currently making kombucha, you can order a starter kit online.)
 Pretty soon your SCOBY will be growing and reproducing itself and soon you will probably have enough to give a friend.
-(Side note: When it’s brand new and just “hatched” the SCOBY is perfectly round and smooth, but once it’s aged it becomes much more wacky-looking with stringy extensions and wobbly edges.)
+(Side note: When it’s brand new and just “hatched” the SCOBY is perfectly round and smooth.
+Once it’s aged, it becomes much more wacky-looking with stringy extensions and ragged edges.)

-We’ve found good step-by-step directions at Cultures for Health and at The Kitchn but the basic plan is this: You’re going to combine hot water and sugar, then add tea and steep the mixture until it cools down to the 68- to 85-degree range.
-Then you add your SCOBY, additional starter tea or vinegar, cover it with a tea cloth, put it in the pantry, and then let it ferment for a week or so.
+We’ve found good step-by-step directions at Cultures for Health and at The Kitchn.
+The basic plan is this: Combine hot water and sugar, then add tea and steep the mixture until it cools down to the 68- to 85-degree range.
+Then add your SCOBY, additional starter tea or vinegar, cover it with a tea cloth, and put it in the pantry.
+There it will ferment for a week or so.

-At this point, you remove the SCOBY (saving the SCOBY to start another batch) and bottle your new batch in a glass or plastic bottle.
-Vickie’s suggestion is to add 100% fruit juice to your newly fermented kombucha and then let it sit for an additional week to give it flavor – but if you do this, don’t forget to “burp” it every few days to keep the carbonation from building up.
+At this point, remove the SCOBY (saving it to start another batch) and bottle your new batch in a glass or plastic bottle.
+Vickie suggests adding 100% fruit juice to the newly fermented kombucha and then letting it sit for an additional week to give it flavor.
+However, if you do this, don’t forget to “burp” it every few days to keep the carbonation from building up.
 Then once it’s finished, refrigerate it to stop the fermentation and the carbonation.

 The result?
 Tasty!
 And sparkling!
 For this red batch, we started with strawberry tea and then we added pomegranate juice.
 (The pineapple-themed jar is from the dollar aisle at Target.)
 The more orange-looking batch in the photos above got its lovely golden hue from added peach juice.